 This workshop will demonstrate how to use the U.S. Climate Resilience Toolkit (toolkit.climate.gov) and its “Steps to Resilience” framework to support bottom-up approaches to addressing climate challenges.
 Participants will evaluate practical approaches to inventorying assets and their associated climate-related hazards; conducting vulnerability and risk analyses; examining options; and prioritizing climate adaptation decisions and investments prior to taking action.
 This session will include some lecture, real-world case studies, and hands-on exercises (so please bring your laptop or tablet).
 We will examine the national resilience ecosystem of data, tools, and services (both federal and private sector) that can help you, in your location.
 And we will hear lessons learned from leading practitioners who have successfully taken action to implement local solutions for climate preparedness.

-David Herring, NOAA
+David Herring, Director of Communication & Education, NOAA

 Edward Gardiner, Engagement Coordinator for the U.S. Climate Resilience Toolkit

 Ellen Mecray, NOAA Regional Climate Services Director for the Eastern Region

 Alex Abbott, GIS Professional & Stream Restoration Specialist, USFWS Gulf of Maine Coastal Program

 Jeremy Hoffman, Climate and Earth Scientist at the Science Museum of Virginia